 Real-World Example

-A B2B SaaS company utilized lead management automation to enhance its sales process.
+A B2B SaaS company utilized lead management automation, one of the popular types of marketing automation, to enhance its sales process.
 By implementing drip campaigns and automated follow-ups, the company increased its conversion rates by 35%.
 These automated campaigns ensured consistent communication with leads, providing them with valuable information and reminders, which helped in moving them further down the sales funnel.

 How to Implement